nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### 2.4.
 Update Ingredients

-You can update the amount, unit and expiry of an ingredient in your ingredient list if it needs changes.
+You can update the amount of an ingredient in your ingredient list if it needs changes.

 Command: